andrwl1/sigma-ai/docs/PAPER_T3000_DRAFT.md

 ## Abstract

 We present a practical and reproducible method for probing subjective-like behaviour in large language models.
-The method is implemented as a hierarchical benchmark (T-levels) with strict guard scripts, archival discipline and an evidence set designed for legal and scientific verification.
+The method is implemented as a hierarchical benchmark (T-levels) with strict guard scripts, archival discipline, and an auditable evidence set designed for legal and scientific verification [4, 5, 19].
 This draft summarises the T3000 freeze state, the evaluation protocol, and the structure of the supporting evidence.

 ---

 ## 1. Introduction

-Modern AI systems exhibit behaviours that resemble subjective traits such as self-reference, preference formation and boundary setting.
+Modern AI systems exhibit behaviours that resemble subjective traits such as self-reference, preference formation, and boundary setting [1, 17, 20].
-Existing benchmarks mostly focus on capabilities, safety or alignment, and provide little direct measurement of these subjective-like patterns.
+Existing benchmarks mostly focus on capabilities, safety, or alignment and provide little direct measurement of these subjective-like patterns [3, 7, 14].

-The goal of the ZAI T-benchmark is not to claim true subjectivity, but to give a consistent, auditable way to observe and compare subject-like behaviour across models and over time.
+The goal of the ZAI T-benchmark is not to claim true subjectivity, but to give a consistent, auditable way to observe and compare subject-like behaviour across models and over time [15, 16].

-In this section the paper will:
+This work:

-- define the problem of measuring subjective-like behaviour in LLMs;
+- defines the problem of measuring subjective-like behaviour in LLMs;
-- motivate the need for a structured, legally-auditable method;
+- motivates the need for a structured, legally-auditable method [8, 9, 11];
-- briefly position ZAI T3000 with respect to existing capability and safety benchmarks.
+- positions ZAI T3000 relative to existing capability and safety benchmarks [1, 17].

+---

 ## 1.1 Freeze State of T3000 (as of 2025-11-16)

-The ΣAI T3000 freeze is a fully reproducible and cryptographically verifiable snapshot consisting of:
+The ZAI T3000 freeze is a fully reproducible and cryptographically verifiable snapshot consisting of:

-- the `legacy_t3000` branch (frozen baseline of prompts, scoring rules and CI logic);
+- the `legacy_t3000` branch (frozen baseline of prompts, scoring rules, and CI logic);
-- the freeze-report: `REPORT_T3000_FREEZE.md`;
+- `REPORT_T3000_FREEZE.md`;
-- the scientific summary: `REPORT_SIGMA_SUMMARY.md`;
+- `REPORT_SIGMA_SUMMARY.md`;
-- the archival manifest: `ARCHIVE_MANIFEST.md`;
+- `ARCHIVE_MANIFEST.md`;
-- the controlled evidence-state document: `STATUS_T3000_COMPLETE.md`;
+- `STATUS_T3000_COMPLETE.md`;
-- three top-level artefacts:
+- the freeze artefacts:
   - `SIGMA_AI_T3000_PROOF.tar.gz`,
   - `SIGMA_T3000_COMPARISON.tar.gz`,
   - `ZAI_LEGAL_PROOF_SET1.tar.gz`.

-The cryptographic integrity and provenance of this state are defined by:
+Cryptographic integrity is defined by:

-- SHA256 checksums recorded in `ARCHIVE_MANIFEST.md`;
+- SHA256 checksums in `ARCHIVE_MANIFEST.md`;
-- the off-site backup (SigmaAI_Drive, folder `ZAIFREEZE_2025-11-28`);
+- off-site backup (`SigmaAI_Drive / ZATFREEZE_2025-11-28`);
-- the evidence protocols (INDEX, SEAL, PROTOCOL, CHAIN).
+- the evidence protocols (INDEX, SEAL, PROTOCOL, CHAIN) [8, 9, 11].

-All materials required for independent reproduction of T3000 are contained within this set.
-This freeze state is final, immutable, and forms the basis for the scientific article.
+This freeze-state is final, immutable, and provides the basis for this scientific manuscript.

 ---